getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 * `enumerate(..)`: via `[[Enumerate]]`, an iterator is requested for the proxy's enumerable owned and "inherited" properties (`Reflect.enumerate(..)` or `for..in`)
 * `has(..)`: via `[[HasProperty]]`, the proxy is probed to see if it has an owned or "inherited" property (`Reflect.has(..)`, `Object#hasOwnProperty(..)`, or `"prop" in obj`)

-**Tip:** For more information about each of these meta programming tasks, see the "Reflect" section below.
+**Tip:** For more information about each of these meta programming tasks, see the "`Reflect` API" section later in this chapter.

-In addition to the notations in the above list about actions that will trigger the various traps, some traps are triggered indirectly by the default actions of another trap.
+In addition to the notations in the preceding list about actions that will trigger the various traps, some traps are triggered indirectly by the default actions of another trap.
 For example:

 ```js
 var handlers = {